-There is little to no cell phone coverage .
-However, there is a good wi-fi network at Stony Bay Lodge (your second night of accommodation).
-We suggest you organise yourself to be incommunicado.
-You are welcome to use our home phones if you are desperate.
-You can leave Kiri’s number (06 3078115) with family members if need be and we can get urgent messages to you.
+There is some mobile phone coverage out on the track.
+There is a good Wi-Fi network at each of your three nights of accommodation.
+That said, we suggest you organise yourself to be incommunicado.
+You can leave Kiri’s number (06 2425 007) with family members if need be and we can get urgent messages to you.

 3. Do we need to share the accommodation with others?